 There are also tombs: yes, that might seem a fatuous thing to say given the name, but the previous game gave them short shrift.
 In Rise though they are deeper and more plentiful.
 Rise also has one of the best narratives of any Tomb Raider game, penned again by Rhianna Pratchett, it's sometimes rather poignant.
 It's undoubtedly one of the top Xbox One games around.

 Rare's swashbuckling adventure Sea of Thieves lets players to take on the role of a pirate sailing the seas of a fantastical world – either alone or as part of a crew of up to four members.
 It's up to you whether you choose to focus on trading, treasure-hunting or plundering the loot of others.

 This is a great title for those who enjoy playing with others in an open-world environment, plus it doesn't look too shabby at all.
 In addition, a new Anniversary Update has breathed new life into Sea of Thieves.
-Definitely one of the greatest Xbox One games of recent times and here's all the latest Sea of Thieves updates.
+Definitely one of the best Xbox One games of recent times and here's all the latest Sea of Thieves updates.

 This game's pedigree is inherited from one of this generation's smartest and most unusual shooters.
 The original Titanfall married ninja-fast on-foot combat to the gloriously thuggish thrill of piloting giant mechs, which are summoned from orbit a few minutes into each match.

 The skill with which Respawn has balanced this mix of styles in the sequel is remarkable – Titans have firepower in excess but they're easy to hit, and maps offer plenty of places for infantry to hide.

 There are some games that just stick with you.
 Whether that's down to its charismatic characters, compelling narrative, or unique atmosphere, there are some games that you find yourself fondly thinking about weeks, months, or years later.
 And Giant Sparrow's What Remains of Edith Finch is one of those games.